cheginit/pywbt/README.md

 The `whitebox_tools` function has several arguments, with two being mandatory and the rest optional.
 The two required arguments are:

-1. `src_dir`: Path to the source directory containing input files.
-All user input files are copied from this directory to a temporary directory for processing.
+1. `src_dir`: This will be the working directory for the WhiteboxTools session.
+The input files should be in this directory.
+Thus, when using the files in this directory in `arg_dict`, you must just use the filenames without the directory path.
 1. `arg_dict`: A dictionary with tool names as keys and lists of each tool's arguments as values.
 Input and output filenames should be specified without directory paths.